derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

 ## Chapter 4 - A visual proof that neural nets can compute any function

 - *universality theorem* - neural networks with a single hidden layer can be used to approximate any continuous function to any desired precision
-    - the single hidden layer is composed of neuron pairs that each mimic a *step function* where `s=−b/w`.
-So a very large weight and a small bias (`b=−ws`) is chosen to get the step (approximation) for a particular neuron pair.
+    - the single hidden layer is composed of neuron pairs mimicking a *step function* where `s=−b/w`.
 Each neuron pair is mapped over 0-1 for the entire neuron count.
+So choosing a large weight in conjunction with the step neuron's 0-1 value results in a calculable bias (`b=−ws`).
 So the more pairs you have, the more accurate the approximation.
+    - Example: 6 neurons as 3 pairs map to [[0,.33],[.33,.66],[.66,1]]
     - "In essence, we use a single-layer neural networks to build a lookup table for the function"